“Third parties” in Canada – another reassessment (Part Four)

 In the 2011 federal election, the NDP won 103 seats, thus becoming a “second party” – the so-called Official Opposition.
 The Liberals were reduced to 34 seats, about the lowest number they have ever held in the federal Parliament.
 However, in the 2015 federal election, the Liberals came roaring back with a majority, and the NDP were reduced to 44 seats.

-In light of the 2015 federal election campaign, a partial reassessment of the role of the NDP in Canadian politics may be called for.
-They were certainly more "centrist-tending" in the 2015 federal election than the Liberals – particularly under the leadership of Tom Mulcair – who promised a balanced budget – unlike Justin Trudeau, who said he was quite willing to run a deficit.
+In light of the 2015 federal election campaign, a partial reassessment of the role of the NDP in Canadian politics may have been called for.
+They were certainly more “centrist-tending” in the 2015 federal election than the Liberals – particularly under the leadership of Tom Mulcair – who promised a balanced budget – unlike Justin Trudeau, who said he was quite willing to run a deficit.

 The facts are that the NDP possesses an unusual degree of ideological strength and depth rarely seen in any of the other Canadian parties, and so has had more real influence, never holding the federal government, than, for example, the federal Progressive Conservatives.
 Though never holding the federal government, the NDP was able to effect such major, transformative changes in the Liberal and federal P.C. parties (especially in social and cultural areas) that it hardly needed to be in power.